• Skip to primary navigation

 Step 4: Pour into a Baking Dish

-Spread the batter in a greased 9×13 inch dish.
+Spread the batter in a greased 9×13-inch dish.

 At this point, you can freeze this dish.
 Cover the surface with plastic wrap and pop on the lid or wrap the dish in a few layers of foil or plastic wrap.

-chocolate oatmeal batter in a glass dish
+Chocolate oatmeal batter in a glass baking dish ready for the oven.

 Step 5: Bake the Oatmeal